 Lots of people want the look of adobe homes when they build with bales.
 The biggest risk to that is in the inset window details.
 If this detail is not properly constructed, there’s a good chance, not just a small chance, but a good chance, that you’ll end up with water damage beneath your windows.
-I’ve posted a sketch of a quality flashing and construction detail for this application that will help you ensure water tight seals around your windows.
+I’ve posted a sketch of flashing and detailing for inset windows in a straw bale house here that should help ensure water tight seals around your windows.

 The detail is for a house that has plaster finished tight to the windows.
 If you wanted to add a sill of some other material, that is absolutely an option.
 The key is to use supported bituthene under the windows and over the bales.
 This way, it’s not going to get poked by the straw over time and end up with holes in it.
 The outer framing and inner framing help keep the entire unit in place and solid, again, protecting the longevity of the flashing.
 Be sure to counter flash (adhesive flashing installed on the jambs and sill, before the window is installed.
 Use the absolute minimum number of nails or screws to fasten the bottom of the window.
 Some windows don’t allow you to nail the bottom flange at all, so read the manufacturer’s recommendations.